factorialco/shadowdog/README.md

 - **Custom Port**: Set `SHADOWDOG_MCP_PORT=9000` to use a different port
 - **Custom Host**: Set `SHADOWDOG_MCP_HOST=0.0.0.0` to allow external connections
-- **Auto-start**: The MCP server starts automatically in watch mode when the plugin is enabled

 For detailed Cursor MCP setup instructions, see: [Cursor MCP Installation Guide](https://cursor.com/docs/context/mcp/install-links)